theplatapi/simpsons-paradox-visualization/README.md

 The Vector Visualization colors lines pink or blue according to if more women or men were admitted to a department.
 The large line is the aggregate however, so overall most departments admitted more women.
-The components was an attempt to replicate <a href="data/simpson_paradox.jpg">this</a> image but with multiple categories instead of just two.
+The components was an attempt to replicate [this](data/simpson_paradox.jpg) image but with multiple categories instead of just two.
 Lining up the vectors head to tail however didn't produce an interesting visualization.

 This project allowed me to cultivate a good software development base for future WebGL work.
 I learned how to use